Lawn Irrigation Return Flow Monitoring Wells

-Castle Rock Water is drilling 26 shallow monitoring wells throughout Town.
-These 50- to 120-foot deep wells will be located in open spaces, usually within an utility easement.
+In 2021 Castle Rock Water completed drilling 26 shallow monitoring wells throughout Town.
+These 50- to 120-foot-deep wells are located in open spaces, usually within a utility easement.
 The wells monitor and quantify the water seeping underground and traveling to the creek.
+In 2023, five additional shallow monitoring wells will be drilled.
 The drilling will take one to two days for each well.

 Construction will take place Monday to Friday, 7 a.m. to 7 p.m. and Saturday, 8 a.m. to 6 p.m.
 No overnight drilling is needed.
 Residents can expect some traffic lane closures.
 However, there will be no water service disruption.
 The well head will be flush mounted with the ground and the surrounding property will be re-vegetated.
 Upon completion, staff will access the monitoring equipment periodically.